67 Autogiros & Gyroplanes

 , of an autogiro’s rotor compared to a helicopter, only a minimal upward airflow is required to maintain an autorotational condition, so it requires only a small forward airspeed to sustain flight.

-While this phenomenon of autorotation is fundamental to the flight of autogiros, it is also essential for helicopters because it allows for a controlled autorotational descent and landing in the event of engine failure.
+While autorotation is fundamental to the flight of autogiros, it is also essential for helicopters because it enables a controlled descent and landing in the event of engine failure.
 Engine failure rarely poses a critical safety issue in an autogiro because the rotor remains in autorotation at all times, allowing the aircraft to descend safely to the ground.
-However, improper piloting techniques such as a PPO can still cause the rotor to exit the autorotative state, possibly compromising flight safety, a concern noted before.
+However, improper piloting techniques, such as a PPO, can still cause the rotor to exit the autorotative state, potentially compromising flight safety, a concern previously noted.

 Quantifying Autorotation

-To understand autorotation, it is helpful first to analyze the problem using the principles surrounding the essential energy balance in flight in conjunction with the principles that underlie the momentum and blade element theories of the shaft-driven rotor.
+To understand autorotation, it is helpful first to analyze the problem using the principles of the essential energy balance in flight, in conjunction with the principles underlying the momentum and blade-element theories of the shaft-driven rotor.
 Historically, these methods are derived from the analyses and models developed by Hermann Glauert (RAE), Christopher Lock (RAE), Arthur Bennett (Cierva Autogiro Company), and John Wheatley (NACA).

 The autorotational equilibrium equation for a torque balance on the rotor can be written as